 4. Conclude this activity by reflecting on what you have learned and opening up the floor for questions, answers, and connections.

-As you can see, this book is the perfect choice not only for practicing those vital reading and comprehension skills, but for helping children embrace the Thanksgiving season even more.
-Grab a copy and give some of these activities a try!
+As you can see, this book is the perfect choice not only for practicing those vital reading and comprehension skills but for helping children embrace the Thanksgiving season even more.
+Grab a copy of the Thank You Thanksgiving book and give some of these activities a try!